Isometrics: Static Holds and Static Contraction Training

 Strength Testing

 Comparisons of the relative effectiveness of different exercise protocols using a dynamic test to measure changes in strength are grossly inaccurate due to several factors.
-These include the effects of skill, apparatus friction, body and apparatus torque variation, momentum and problems with positional reference, etc. Performing static testing solves all of these problems.
-Static testing involves no significant friction, no momentum, no torque variation, skill does not have a considerable effect on the tests, and using MedX testing machines it is now possible to accurately counterbalance body torque and factor for torque produced by stored energy.
+These include the effects of skill, apparatus friction, body and apparatus torque variation, momentum and problems with positional reference, etc. Performing static testing solves most of these problems and minimizes others.
+Static testing involves no significant friction, no momentum, no torque variation, and minimizes the influence of skill from dynamic training protocols.
+MedX medical machines also make it possible to accurately counterbalance body torque and factor for torque produced by stored energy during isometric testing.

 hey drew,